mjfrigaard/sharing-your-work/manuscript/02chapter.md

 Each software application cost me valuable neurons whenever I had to switch between them (read more about attentional residue in the footnotes).
 With R/RStudio, I cut this number to two (RStudio and the browser).

-### RStudio gives you a better mental model for data analysis
+### RStudio gives us a better mental model for data analysis

 The third reason is the design of the IDE itself.
 RStudio is a complementary cognitive artifact, something described in [this article from David Krakauer](http://nautil.us/blog/will-ai-harm-us-better-to-ask-how-well-reckon-with-our-hybrid-nature),